Exclude a position

 Exclusion requests are owned by the excluded supervisor of the position under review.
 The responsibility for preparing and submitting the exclusion package may be delegated.

-Requests should be submitted through AskMyHR (under Service, select Job Classification, and then Exclude a Position), with the following attachments:
+Requests should be submitted through AskMyHR.
+Select My Team/Organization (or) Hiring Manager > Job Classification > Exclude a Position.
+Include the following attachments:

 - Job profile for the position you want to exclude